agardnerIT/killercoda_tutorials/keptn-e2e-0.18.1/step6.md

 Run this script which:

-1. Tells Cloud Automation to expect incoming problems of a certain type
+1. Tells Keptn to expect incoming problems of a certain type
-2. Tells Cloud Automation what to attempt in such scenarios (eg. scale)
+2. Tells Keptn what to attempt in such scenarios (eg. scale)
 3. Tells Job executor service to respond to these scaling requests
 4. Tells Job executor service that Helm should upgrade the deployment with the new replica count (2 pods not 1)
 5. Creates a dummy problem which we can use to repeatedly trigger this scenario